Notes on the Geography of Oklahoma: Oklahoma City: Almost Modern

 Facing that boulevard, at 1201 38th, is this house from 1919.

 All of these ventures pale alongside the 2,380 acres of Nichols Hills, which Nichols began developing in 1928 to a layout by the peripatetic Moore.
-Here's just one part of the development, which was incorporated and remains an independent city, an enclave of Oklahoma City.
+Here's just one part of the development, which was incorporated and remains an independent city, an enclave within Oklahoma City.

 Here, stone is made to work harder.
 The house, at 6615 Grand, was built in 1931.
 It sold in 2004 for $1.3 million.